tytydraco/yessleep/out/Im_alone_for_two_weeks_on_private_property_last_night_something_walked_onto_the_roof_and_never_came_down.md

 And the worst part is, I don’t even know what I saw.
 Or heard.
 I didn’t see anyone.
 It was just footsteps.
 Footsteps on a roof that no one can reach.
 I keep trying to rationalize it.
 Maybe an animal.
 Maybe the wind.
 Maybe the roof is settling.

 But then I remember the sound—those calm, steady steps—and my stomach turns.

-**I’m only five days into a two-week post.**
-**Nine more days out here.
-Alone.**
+I don’t know if I can do 9 more days out here alone.
+I will update in a few days.